wagtail/wagtail/docs/contributing/documentation_guidelines.md

 ### Lists

 Use bullets for unordered lists, numbers when ordered.
 Prefer dashes `-` for bullets.
-Nest with indentation (4 spaces per level).
+Nest by indenting with 4 spaces.

 ```md
 - Bullet 1